Archivo de Indias

 Salones de Carlos V

 Reached via a staircase at the southeastern corner of the Patio de las Doncellas, these are the much remodelled rooms of Alfonso X’s 13th-century Gothic palace.
 The rooms are now named after the 16th-century Spanish king Carlos I, using his title as Holy Roman Emperor, Charles V.

 Patio del Crucero

 This patio outside the Salones de Carlos V was originally the upper storey of the patio of the 12th-century Almohad palace.
 Initially it consisted only of raised walkways along the four sides and two cross-walkways that met in the middle.
 Below grew orange trees, whose fruit could be plucked at hand height by the lucky folk strolling along the walkways.
 The patio’s lower level was built over in the 18th century after earthquake damage.

 Gardens & Exit

-From the Salones de Carlos V you can go out into the Alcázar’s large and sleepy gardens.
-Immediately in front of the building is a series of small linked gardens, some with pools and fountains.
-From one, the Jardín de las Danzas (Garden of the Dances), a passage runs beneath the Salones de Carlos V to the Baños de Doña María de Padilla (María de Padilla Baths).
+From the Salones de Carlos V you can go out into the Alcázar’s large somnolent gardens.
+Formal gardens with pools and fountains sit closest to the palace.
+From one, the Jardín de la Danza (Garden of the Dance), a passage runs beneath the Salones de Carlos V to the Baños de Doña María de Padilla (María de Padilla Baths).
 These are the vaults beneath the Patio del Crucero – originally that patio’s lower level – with a grotto that replaced the patio’s original pool.

-Concerts are sometimes held in the gardens during summer; see www.actidea.com (in Spanish) for more information.
+The gardens' most arresting feature is the Galeria de Grutesco , a raised gallery with porticoes fashioned in the 16th century out of an old Muslim-era wall.
 There is also a fun hedge maze, which will delight children.
 The gardens to the east, beyond a long wall, are 20th-century creations, but don’t hold that against them – they are heavenly indeed.